 Travel tip: From trains to trams to tuk-tuks, Baixa and Chiado have excellent access to public transportation.
 If you want to experience a ride in the tuk-tuk, you’ll have no problem hailing them down in one of the squares.

 For the last leg of our trip, we stayed in Parque das Naçoes, which is the newest part of Lisbon.
 Built to accommodate the World Exposition in 1998 (Expo ‘98), Parque das Naçoes is full of impressive, ultra modern architecture like the Oriente Train Station, the Vasco da Gama Tower (the tallest structure in Lisbon), and the Vasco da Gama Bridge (the second longest bridge in Europe).
 Although only a 20 minute drive from Alfama, Parque das Naçoes stands in complete contrast to old Lisbon.

 Travel tip: Have you ever wanted to stay at the Burj Al-Arab in Dubai, the world’s most luxurious hotel?
 Well, in Lisbon you can stay at it’s doppelganger, the MYRIAD Sana Hotel attached to Vasco da Gama Tower, without draining your life savings.
 This is where we stayed.
 Every room boasts a water view, futuristic decor, and everything in your room is automated.
+I wouldn't recommend this hotel for families because the bedroom and bathroom in the rooms are only separated by a curtain, not a wall, which could make for some awkward moments.
 We also tried the on-site restaurant, but the food was too fancy for our middle-class palette, so I wouldn’t recommend it.